Email Security

 Cybersecurity leaders seeking to mitigate the risk of successive attacks on their organizations must consider not just technology, vulnerabilities, and solutions, but people and process as well.
 The following actions can reduce the likelihood of multiple attacks:

-- Insist on Postmortems: Performing root cause analysis on successful attacks is critical (and something Mimecast does extensively to continually improve its own email gateway solution).
+• Insist on postmortems: Performing root cause analysis on successful attacks is critical (and something Mimecast does extensively to continually improve its own human risk management platform).
 Too often, however, security teams are so busy with incident response and cleanup and so exhausted in the aftermath, that a full review of the people, processes, and technologies that may have led to the attack is overlooked.

-- Get Senior Leaders on Board: Even if an organization has not suffered successive attacks (and, particularly, if it has), it’s critical to elevate the risk to the C-suite and board.
+• Get senior leaders on board: Even if an organization has not suffered successive attacks (and, particularly, if it has), it’s critical to elevate the risk to the C-suite and board.
 Explain in business terms the potential impact of unmitigated risk.
 For example, discuss how a successful ransomware attack would impact your ability to achieve expected financial growth, retain customers, and/or prevent negative press.
-Most importantly, maintain an ongoing conversation with senior leadership about your “capabilities and capacities” for effectively managing your cyber risk.
-The more often these conversations happen, the less likely an organization is to be attacked, according to the Cymulate survey, companies that met more frequently about cybersecurity had a marked and measurable decrease in security incidents compared to those who met less.
+Most importantly, maintain an ongoing conversation with senior leadership about your “capabilities and capacities” for effectively managing your cyber and human risk.
+The more often these conversations happen, the less likely an organization is to be attacked.
+Organizations that meet more frequently about cybersecurity have a marked and measurable decrease in security incidents compared to those who meet less.

 The Bottom Line